-Debt Coverage Policy
+Debt Service Coverage Policy

-For the purpose of evaluating compliance with these Financial Policies, the District will recognize all outstanding indebtedness and long-term liabilities incurred for the financing of Capital Improvements, additions, renewals, replacements, and betterments to the Systems or to establish reserves as a condition of issuing the debt; or assigned by the District to be paid through revenues of the Systems (collectively referred to as "All-in Debt").
-All-in Debt includes, but is not limited to, Senior Lien debt; Subordinate Lien debt such as state revolving fund (SRF) loans, and general obligation debt issued by the District for which payment is assigned to the Systems.
+For the purpose of evaluating compliance with these Financial Management Policies, the District will recognize all outstanding indebtedness and long-term liabilities to be paid through revenues of the System (collectively referred to as "All-in Debt").
+All-in Debt includes, but is not limited to, Senior Lien debt; Subordinate Lien debt such as state revolving fund (SRF) loans, and general obligation debt issued by the District for which payment is assigned to the System.

-Debt Coverage - The Debt Service Coverage ratio indicates the ability, after the payment of Operating Expenses, to pay the annual principal and interest coming due on the outstanding All-in Debt.
-The Debt Service Coverage ratio measures the ability of the Net Revenues of the system to pay the annual Debt Service on All-in Debt and provide funds to meet other expenditures (after payment of the annual All-in Debt service payments).
+Debt Service Coverage - The Debt Service Coverage ratio indicates the ability, after the payment of Operating Expenses, to pay the annual principal and interest coming due on the outstanding All-in Debt.
+The Debt Service Coverage ratio measures the ability of the Net Revenues of the System to pay the annual Debt Service on All-in Debt and provide funds to meet other expenditures (after payment of the annual All-in Debt service payments).
 This coverage also indicates the future leveraging capability in the event of a significant event triggering the need for the issuance of additional indebtedness.
-The District will establish rates, fees, and charges for services for each system that will provide, in each Fiscal Year, Net Revenues which are greater than or equal to 150% of the annual All-in Debt service payment (the "Debt Service Coverage Target").
+The District will establish rates, fees, and charges for services for the System that will provide, in each Fiscal Year, Net Revenues which are greater than or equal to 150% of the annual All-in Debt service payment (the "Debt Service Coverage Target").
+Based on communication from credit rating agencies regarding financial metrics suitable for an "AA" bond rating, a long-term goal is for the System Debt Service Coverage Target to be 200%.
+If the System Debt Service Coverage ratio is at least 200% in a future Fiscal Year, the District may strive to maintain a minimum 200% Debt Service Coverage ratio.
 The Debt Service Coverage ratio shall be determined as follows:

-Debt Service Coverage Ratio = Annual Net Revenues / Annual All-in Debt Service Payments from Net Revenues
+Debt Service Coverage Ratio = Annual Net Revenues / Annual All-in Debt Service Payments from Net Revenues available for other purposes of the System such as funding pay-as-you-go capital needs.

-The Debt Service Coverage Target recognizes that the utility has significant annual or routine capital expenditure, renewals, and replacements that benefit existing customers and that should ideally be funded on a pay-as-you-go basis from the rates of each system.
-Net Revenues less the annual All-in Debt service payments represent the amounts available for other purposes of the Systems such as funding pay-as-you-go capital needs.
+The Debt Service Coverage Target recognizes that the utility has significant annual or routine capital expenditure, renewals, and replacements that benefit existing customers and that should ideally be funded on a pay-as-you-go basis from the rates of the System.
+Net Revenues less the annual All-in Debt service payments represent the amounts

-If the Debt Service Coverage for a given Fiscal Year is less than the Debt Service Coverage Target, the District will develop a plan to meet the Debt Service Coverage Target over a period not to exceed three (3) fiscal years.
+If the Debt Service Coverage for a given Fiscal Year is less than the Debt Service Coverage Target, the District will develop a plan to meet the Debt Service Coverage Target over a reasonable and financially responsible period of time considering customer's ability to pay.

-The District may not establish rates that do not meet the rate covenants associated with the issuance of any debt of the Systems.
+The District may not establish rates that do not meet the rate covenants associated with the issuance of any debt of the System.